How to Test Ignition Coils for Signs of Trouble

 Since the ignition coils fail due to faulty spark plugs, you should take a peek at the condition of the spark plugs as well.
 Bad spark plugs can overload the ignition coils and overwork them.
 If you don’t solve the spark plug issue, the coils are most likely to fail again.

-If you don’t want to test, diagnose, and shell out money to fix ignition coils and coil pack, why not sell off the car for some quick cash?
+If you don’t want have to learn how to test ignition coils, and shell out money to them, why not sell off the car for some quick cash for your junk car?
 Simply remove the non-metal components, and then sell them for extra cash.
 In case you have tested the ignition coil and it is working properly, you can still sell it off (it is one of the most sought-after parts nowadays) while selling the car.